wootfish/theseus.dht/docs/draft.md

 ## Data Tags

 Tags are specified via a `tags` argument within individual RPCs.
 Nodes should implement all specified tags.
-If a node receives a request to populate tags it doesn't recognize, the node should respond with error 203 [as specified below](#errors).

 The only specified tags at this time are `ip` and `port`.
 They should be populated with the observed IP or observed port of a remote peer.
 Remember that if NAT is in use, it may cause these fields to take unexpected values.